klmcwhirter/upd-indicator/README.md

    The user will have the ability to disable / enable any rule individually.
 And add their own rules.

-   There will also be a global “Do not disturb” button to disable / re-enable monitoring.

    The extension should be flexible enough to run on any linux system with GNOME.